 The Origins of Vital Choice: A Letter from Randy Hartnell

 I’m Randy Hartnell, founder of Vital Choice Seafood.
-My relationship with wild salmon first began more than 30 years ago when I went to Alaska and landed a summer job on a fishing boat to finance my way through college.
+My relationship with wild salmon first began nearly 40 years ago when I went to Alaska and landed a summer job on a fishing boat to pay for college.

 By the time I finished school several years later, these summer sojourns had become much more than a job.
 Fishing in Alaska had become a part of me.

-Rather than continuing on to grad school as planned, I bought a boat and spent the next twenty summers riding twenty-foot tides and becoming intimately familiar with the wild sockeye salmon.
+Rather than continuing on to grad school as planned, I bought a boat and spent the next twenty summers riding twenty-foot tides and gaining a profound reverence for the amazing wild salmon.

 But in the late 1990s, things began to change.
 Large scale industrial salmon farming began to carve its way into the traditional markets for our fish ...with devastating results.